 Each earbud charge time is around 1.5 hours for a maximum playback time of 3.5 hours at 50% volume rated by 1more and that is what I got also.

-I cannot find fault with any 1more listed battery specification and estimated times because I got almost identical amounts of playback and charging times.
+I cannot find fault with any 1more listed battery specifications and estimated times because I got almost identical amounts of playback and charging times.

 Packaging & Accessories